Pppp1116/content-license-policy/README.md

 - Providing “premium” or subscription access (Patreon, Discord roles, memberships, etc.) based on Owner Content;
 - Using the Content as part of any paid service, consultancy, or course.

-Unless you have explicit written permission from the Owner, **you receive no commercial rights at all**.
+Unless you have explicit Written Permission from the Owner, **you receive no commercial rights at all**.

-For the avoidance of doubt, the following are always considered **commercial uses** and are not permitted without explicit written permission from the Owner:
+For the avoidance of doubt, the following are always considered **commercial uses** and are not permitted without explicit Written Permission from the Owner:

 - Offering paid “PC optimization”, “tuning”, “coaching”, or “consultancy” services that substantially rely on the Content (whether or not the Content is directly shown to the client);
 - Selling or advertising “FPS boost”, “competitive advantage”, or similar services based on tweaks or configurations derived from the Content;